blessed-sibanda/ansaz/book/6-answers.md

 ## 6.5 Notify Users When Their Questions Are Answered

-Generate a mailer to notify the user when his/her question receives and answer
+Generate a mailer to notify the user when his/her question receives an answer

 ```bash
 $ rails g mailer question answered